evolution-linux/evolution-docs/CONTRIBUTING.md

 vmdfmt -w -l <filepath>
 ```

-`vmdfmt` is used by the void-docs repository's `check.sh` script, which must be
+`vmdfmt` is used by the evolution-docs repository's `check.sh` script, which must be
 [run locally before submitting a pull request](#making-changes).

 ### Commands